 Results: The video shows the first experimental results.
 The top two video streams show two external observation cameras filming the drone flight in the university's drone cage.
-The bottom video stream shwos the

 Fig.: First SLAM test by Harley Lara.

 Our self-made drone (a flying robot) for SLAM demonstration consists of: